dpnpinto/PintArch/README.md

 * linux - Linux kernel
 * linux-firmware - Firmware files
 * networkmanager - The only thing that you need for network management
+* pipewire - Get all the sound that you deserve in a computer
+* nitrogen - Background image management
+* picom - Transparency management
+* lxappearance - Get icons and fancy stuff management.
+* rofi - Use for starting aplications in the GUI
+* PintoDWM - My DWM (Dinamic Windows Management)
+* PintoST - My terminal, ST (Simple Terminal)
+* PintoDWMBlocks - My task bar based on DWMBlocks
 ## At user level
 * maim - Make image software, I use to screenshot.
 * vim - The best editor